5 Best Pillows for Upper Back Pain and Tight Shoulders

 How the Derila Ergo Supports Your Sleep Posture

 The butterfly ergonomic design creates distinct support zones that work with your body’s natural contours.
-The wing structure cradles your head while simultaneously allowing your shoulders to settle below the pillow edge rather than compressing upward—a primary contributor to upper back tension.
+The wing structure cradles your head while simultaneously allowing your shoulders to settle below the pillow edge rather than compressing upward, which is a primary contributor to upper back tension.

 The memory foam construction holds its shape when you shift from side to back sleeping, maintaining support regardless of your position, while the cooling layer uses heat dispersion technology rather than gel that warms up after the first hour.